 - Landing page visitors are familiar with your brand

 - They’re interested in a particular product or use case

 - You can create landing page-specific offers relevant to a small audience

 For example, if someone visited our conversion rate optimization-related landing page, we could set up a Facebook remarketing campaign to turn them from a lead to a client.

-According to eMarketer, nearly three out of five U.S. online buyers say they notice ads for products they’ve previously looked up on other sites.
+According to eMarketer, nearly three out of five U.S. online buyers say they notice ads about products they’ve looked up before on other sites.

-If you’d be able to make 60% of past website visitors return to your website and 25% of them would sign up for an offer, you’d be swimming in success.
+If you could convince 60% of past website visitors to go back to your website and 25% of them signed up for an offer, you’d be swimming in success.